 Introduction

 This document illustrates the status and progress of the EGI production infrastructure and user community at the end of PY3.
 The current status of Resource Centres (RCs), Resource infrastructure Providers (RPs) and of the Operations Centres is show in Section 2.
 The amount of installed capacity being operated, the status and trends of the research communities supported by EGI, and their infrastructure usage are illustrated in Sections 3, 4 and 5 respectively.
 Section 6 illustrates the EGI service level management best-practices: it describes the current Operational Level Agreements in place, the agreed service level targets for services provided at the RC level, the RP level and EGI.eu level, and analyses the trends in performance delivered and the actions being implemented to support a number of infrastructures requiring consolidation.
 Section Error!
-Reference source not found. describes of general core infrastructure services and the Cloud Infrastructure Platform is described in Section 8.
+Reference source not found. describes the general core infrastructure services and the Cloud Infrastructure Platform is described in Section 8.
 The Staged Rollout infrastructure is described in Section 8.
 Section 10 provides information about Deployed Middleware Support Unit.
 Section 11 summarises the progress made in operations during PY3 to meet the project requirements and concludes the document.

 Resource Infrastructure